Canner/vulcan-sql/README.md

 <details>
   <summary>1.
 Error Handling</summary>

-  If you want to throw errors based on data, for example, run a query first, if no data return, throw `404 not found`.
+  If you want to throw errors based on business logics. for example, run a query first, if no data return, throw `404 not found`.

   ```sql
   {% req user %}